eBay/tsv-utils/docs/tool_reference/tsv-uniq.md

 If both `--a|at-least` and `--m|max` are specified, the occurrences starting with 'at-least' and ending with 'max' are output.

+See [Field syntax](common-options-and-behavior.md#field-syntax) for more information about specifying fields.

 **Synopsis:** tsv-uniq [options] [file...]

 **Options:**